GameFoundry/bsf/Documentation/Manuals/Native/User/spriteTextures.md

 HSpriteTexture spriteTexPartial = SpriteTexture::create(offset, size, texture)
 ~~~~~~~~~~~~~

-Once created, you can get the actual width/height of the mapped area by calling @ref bs::SpriteTexture::getWidth "SpriteTexture::getWidth" and @ref bs::SpriteTexture::getHeight "SpriteTexture::getHeight".
+Once created, you can get the actual width/height of the mapped area by calling @ref bs::SpriteTexture::getWidth "SpriteTexture::getWidth()" and @ref bs::SpriteTexture::getHeight "SpriteTexture::getHeight()".

 ~~~~~~~~~~~~~{.cpp}
 // If our original texture was 1024x1024, this will be 512x512, since it's just a